-More and more companies are switching from traditional delivery methods such as PowerPoint presentations and outdated Flash-based eLearning to HTML5-based eLearning.
-This is due to its functionality on modern browsers and the ability to run online learning modules seamlessly across devices.
-Thanks to HTML5 technology, learning on mobile is now a reality, lending support to video-based eLearning without any downloading or compatibility issues.
+More and more organizations are using authoring tools to switch from traditional delivery methods such as PowerPoint presentations and outdated Flash-based eLearning to HTML5-based eLearning.
+This is due to its functionality on modern browsers and ability to run online modules seamlessly across devices.
+Thanks to HTML5 technology, learning on mobiles is now a reality, lending support to video-based eLearning without any download or compatibility issues.
+How do authoring tools help migrate from Flash to HTML5?

 1. Articulate 360

-Articulate 360 is one of the best tools for Flash to HTML5 conversion.
+Articulate 360 is one of the best authoring tools to migrate Flash to HTML5 .
 When Flash-based courses are converted using Articulate, the HTML5 output is as good as the Flash output.
 More so, it easily manages to run on modern browsers and offers mobile-friendly playback controls which is a huge advantage for mobile learning.

 Converting Flash courses to HTML5 using Articulate 360 also means publishing responsive eLearning.
 Courseware designers build the course like they normally would and publish.
 The responsive player then optimizes the courses for seamless access on tablets and smartphones.
 As a result, the course fluidly adjusts to the screen size and orientation of any mobile device for the best viewing experience.

 Articulate 360 is best suited for short, text-based courses with simple interactivities.
-It is not, however, the ideal choice if your courses are audio driven, simulation-based, or high in animations.
 Also, the performance of HTML5 content on iPads is slower and the only way to ensure a smooth playback is if learners access the course on Articulate Mobile Player.

 2. Adobe Captivate